The Maritime Heritage Project.

 Arrived San Francisco on board the Eliza, 1848

 On the morning of December 2, 1848, the Eliza sailed from Derby Wharf in Salem, with a cargo of flour, pork, sugar, dried apples, bread, butter, cheese, rice, figs, raisins, pickles, boots, shoes, stoves, axes, picks, domestics, and a variety of small articles, lumber, a store, and materials for building a boat or scow, for dredging the rivers or on sand bars, together with a small steam engine, a lathe, and tools for repairs.
 The Eliza is recorded as the first ship to sail from Massachusetts with an assorted cargo and passengers direct to San Francisco.
-The Mary and Ellen, also a Salem ship, reached San Francisco prior to the Eliza, however, she was originally slated to go to the Sandwich Islands (Hawaii).

 Jonathan Nichols was among the six passengers, who also included John Beadle, Dennis Rideout, George Buffum, George Kenny, and James Parker, all from Salem.
 One of a boat builder, one a carpenter, and two machinists.
 They were selected from numerous applicants.

-Jonathan Nichols, wrote his famous stanzas to the tune of Stephen C. Foster's "O Susanna!" before sailing for California.
 This Gold Rush parody traveled around the world with the help of an English writer who learned it at the mines and took it back with him to publish in the Edinburgh Review.
-It was snug in England, France, Germany, and all over the rest of Europe and most parts of Asia and Australia and in South America.
+It was sung in England, France, Germany, and all over the rest of Europe and most parts of Asia and Australia and in South America.

-As they were casting off the Eliza’s fasts, a song, composed for the occasion by some friends of one of the passengers, was struck up by him:
+As they were casting off the Eliza s fasts, a song, composed for the occasion by some friends of one of the passengers, was struck up by him:

 I came from Salem City,